Medical Terms Glossary

 Sleep apnea

 Is a common and potentially serious condition in which a person stops breathing for periods of time while asleep.
-The 2 main types of sleep apnoea are Obstructuve Sleep Apnoea and Restrictive Sleep Apnoea.
+The 2 main types of sleep apnoea are Obstructive Sleep Apnoea and Restrictive Sleep Apnoea.

 Specialist A medical physician who has additional training and expertise in a specific area of medicine e.g. a Cardiologist is a heart specialist.

-Sponge Kidney Medullary sponge kidney
+Sponge kidney Medullary sponge kidney

 Cacchi-Ricci disease